Misfits-Rebels-Outcasts/Nodef/README.md

-# Nodef - Node-based Image/Video Compositing on Mobile
+# Node-based Image/Video Compositing on Mobile

+Nodef - No definition or node definition.

 ### Proposed Ideas

 This repo proposes the following ideas as the basis for node-based compositing on a mobile device.
 It is by no means a complete consideration but with the hope of ideation and feedback.